Frequently asked questions

 What is the deck capacity of pontoons?

 Static and dynamic loads both need to be looked at when calculating the pontoon deck capacity for a project.
-Everything apart from the modular pontoons needs to be taken into account including any dynamic loads that may be imposed by machinery working on the deck.
+Everything needs to be taken into account including any dynamic loads that may be imposed by machinery working on the deck.
 When compiling a list of items and weights that will go onto the pontoon, don’t forget to make allowances for the miscellaneous smaller items and personnel, its better to err on the side of caution to start with.
 This initial list may change as the project develops but as a starting point it will often dictate the approximate barge dimensions that will be required.
 Correct planning and analysis should avoid the pontoon from becoming overloaded or potentially unstable due to incorrectly positioned loads.

 What is the difference between point and deck loads on pontoons?

 The decks of the pontoons are designed with a maximum point load, often referred to as a maximum load per square metre.
 Point loads shouldn’t be confused with maximum deck loads, point loads refer to the localised deck strength whereas maximum deck loads refer to maximum safe load for the pontoon.
 Higher point loads can be accommodated but require some form of additional matting to spread the loads over a greater deck area.
-Deck protection may also be required when operating some types of machinery on the pontoon to avoid damage to the pontoon and reduce the risk of any issues when offhiring the equipment
+Deck protection may also be required when operating some types of machinery on the pontoon to avoid damage to the pontoon and reduce the risk of any issues when off hiring the equipment

 What is floating stability?

 Floating stability can have a major impact on the design and layout of a pontoon setup.
-There are two main types of primary loading to consider, static and dynamic, although other factors such as environmental conditions can play an important rol.
+There are two main types of primary loading to consider, static and dynamic, although other factors such as environmental conditions can play an important role.
 Static loads are placed on the pontoon in a fixed position and do not move, a dynamic load may be something that moves around the deck or a load that alters during the works such as fluid transfers.
-Stability can initially be checked by carrying out a desktop analysis of the pontoon with various assumed load cases and secondly once the pontoon has been assembled and loaded to ensure that the desk top analysis is correct.
-The results of the desk top analysis may cause the barge layout to be adapted to ensure stability is maintained throughout the works.

 How should I plan the deck layout on the pontoon?